 Do I need life insurance to get a mortgage in Australia?

 There is no legal requirement to have life insurance when taking out a mortgage in Australia.
-However, some lenders may strongly encourage it or make it a condition of lending approval, particularly for higher loan-to-value ratios.
-Regardless of lender requirements, having life cover on your mortgage is widely considered a sensible financial decision to protect your family.
+Lenders require building insurance to protect the property, but life insurance to protect the borrowers is a personal decision.
+Regardless of lender requirements, having life cover on your mortgage is widely considered a sensible financial decision to protect your family from the burden of repayments if you die.

 What is the difference between decreasing term and level term life insurance?